This information should not be relied upon as legal or professional advice. Read the disclaimer.

 What is HMRC doing to protect taxpayers?

-What steps can be taken to be protected from poor agent practice?
+What steps can be taken to protect against poor agent practice?

-The LITRG has compiled useful guidance for taxpayers who may want to engage a repayment agent.
-The guidance lists common concerns arisen about repayment agents in the past, which can help people notice whether similar patterns are being followed.
-The LITRG also signposts to different sources of support for people who feel they have been subject to unfair practice.
+The LITRG has published useful guidance for taxpayers who may want to engage a repayment agent.
+The guidance lists things to look out for when using an agent.
+The guidance also signposts sources of support for people who feel they have been subject to unfair practice.

 HMRC has launched the ‘don’t get caught out’ campaign providing guidance to taxpayers to ensure they don’t fall victim to misleading tax repayment advertisements.